-Form 2555 - Foreign Earned Income Exclusion
+How do I enter information related to Form 2555 - Foreign Earned Income Exclusion?

-- Do not fill out both Parts II (Bona Fide Residence Test) and III (Physical Presence Test) - IRS wants either one or the other.
-If both are filled out, F2555 or F2555EZ series rejects may result.
+- Do not fill out both Parts II (Bona Fide Residence Test) and III (Physical Presence Test).
+A taxpayer can only qualify for one or the other, not both.
+If both are filled out, F2555 series rejects may result.
 Use the tabs at the top of screen 2555 to navigate to the various parts of the form.

 - To prepare a 2555 for both the taxpayer and spouse, after completing the initial 2555 screen for the taxpayer, press Page Down to access another form for the spouse.

 - Be sure to enter the number of days the taxpayer and/or spouse worked in the country (Part IV).
 The software uses this to calculate the percentage of the foreign income to be excluded.
-The exclusion cannot exceed $103,900 (2018).
+The exclusion cannot exceed $105,900 (2019).

 - Be sure that the country code is correct and that information such as the city and country are spelled correctly and matches for each entry; for example, "South Korea" is always keyed as "South Korea" and not "Korea" in some places.

-- If the exclusion does not show there, check data entry as to how the taxpayer qualifies (the tests he passed to exclude the income).
+- If the exclusion does not show there, check data entry to ensure that the taxpayer qualifies based on the answers provided (verify the tests that he/she passed to exclude the income).

 - The Housing Deduction is not being produced - The housing deduction can be claimed only if the taxpayer has self-employment income.
 If there is no self-employment income, the deduction is not available and the software does not produce Part IX of Form 2555.
 Self-employment income appears on lines 20a and 20b in Part IV of Form 2555.
 The housing exclusion may be available to a taxpayer who received income from an employer.